Oussama1611/Structure-de-recherche/README.md

 # Structure-de-recherche
-An academic project to create a website manager of a Research' Center
+An academic project to create a website for managing a Research' Center